chrisdoc/thesis/thesis.md

 one coordinate pair lays within the coverage polygon.
 This simple approach has one major disadvantage because it is unpredictable.
 There is no estimation for how long it would take that one coordinate pair is contained in the coverage polygon.

 A more sophisticated approach is to triangulate the coverage polygon into triangles.
 Triangulation of convex monotype polygons can be done with algorithms by A. Fournier and D.Y.
-Montuno @Fournier1984 or Godfried Toussaint @Toussaint1984.
-The developed system uses the GDAL project @GDAL which provides an implementation of polygon triangulation for many platforms and programming languages.
-Figure [fig:triangulation] depicts the triangulation of a polygon into triangles.
+Montuno [@Fournier1984] or Godfried Toussaint [@Toussaint1984].
+The developed system uses the GDAL project [@GDAL] which provides an implementation of polygon triangulation for many platforms and programming languages.
+Figure \[fig:triangulation\] depicts the triangulation of a polygon into triangles.
 The polygon is split into 3 triangles by applying Fourniers algorithm.

-![Triangulation of a Polygon into 3 Triangles](./images/population_poly.png "fig:") [fig:triangulation]
+![Triangulation of a Polygon into 3 Triangles<span data-label="fig:triangulation"></span>](./images/population_poly){width="\columnwidth"}

 As already discussed before the developed system needs to uniformly distribute subscribers location with the polygon.
 A *pdf* will be created by using the area of each triangle as input.
 A random number generator will use this *pdf* and randomly assign the triangle in which the subscribers location shall be diced.

-In Figure [fig:comprandom] two different approaches for random triangle point picking are illustrated.
+In Figure \[fig:comprandom\] two different approaches for random triangle point picking are illustrated.
 The first one is picking a point within the boundaries of the triangle whereas the second one is picking a point in a quadrilateral which consist of the triangle and its mirroring.
-To pick a point in a triangle the first approach is using Equation [eq:randtriangle] where $a_1$ and
-$a_2$ are uniform random numbers in the interval $ \left[0,1 \right] $,
-$v_1$ and $v_2$ are two vertices’s of the triangle.
-As depicted in Figure [fig:randtriangle] this approach does not create uniform distributed points within the triangle.
+To pick a point in a triangle the first approach is using Equation \[eq:randtriangle\] where $a_1$ and $a_2$ are uniform random numbers in the interval $ \left[0,1 \right] $, $v_1$ and $v_2$ are two vertices’s of the triangle.
+As depicted in Figure \[fig:randtriangle\] this approach does not create uniform distributed points within the triangle.
 The second approach is different from the first one as it does not pick points within the triangle but rather in a quadrilateral made of the original triangle and its mirroring.
-Figure [fig:quadrilateral] shows that this approach creates uniform distributed points.
+Figure \[fig:quadrilateral\] shows that this approach creates uniform distributed points.
 However the points are created in a quadrilateral instead of a triangle this can be overcome by removing points outside of the triangle.
-Since our system needs a uniform distribution of points in a triangle, the second approach will be used.
+Since our system needs a uniform distribution of points in a triangle, the second approach will be used. $$p=a_1*v_1+(1-a_1)*a_2*v_2

-$$p=a_1*v_1+(1-a_1)*a_2*v_2
 	\label{eq:randtriangle}$$

 $$p=a_1*v_1+a_2*v_2
 	\label{eq:randquad}$$

-[b]<span>0.45</span> ![Random Point in Triangle](./images/randompointpolygon.png "fig:") [fig:randtriangle]

-[b]<span>0.45</span> ![Random Point in Quadrilateral](./images/randompointquadliteral.png "fig:")
-[fig:quadrilateral]

-[fig:comprandom]
+\[b\]<span>0.45</span> ![Comparison between two different random point picking methods<span data-label="fig:comprandom"></span>](./images/randompointpolygon "fig:"){width="\textwidth"}

+\[b\]<span>0.45</span> ![Comparison between two different random point picking methods<span data-label="fig:comprandom"></span>](./images/randompointquadliteral "fig:"){width="\textwidth"}

 #### Routing